-A much-awaited next-gen PS5 gaming console is now available across the world which is a successor and a powerful device than the PS4.
+A much-awaited next-gen PS5 gaming console is now available across the world which is a successor and a more powerful device to the PS4.
 Though the launch of PS5 didn’t go well or you can say that the bug-free performance didn’t go in the right direction for plenty of users.
 As we all know, these days most video games do come with a multiplayer mode which requires online gameplay or an internet connection.
-Now, some of the unfortunate PS5 users are reporting that the WiFi is not working problem on the newly launched console quite often.
+Some unfortunate PS5 users are reporting that the WiFi is not working problem on the newly launched console quite often.

 - How to Fix PS5 WiFi Not Working Problem?

 - 1. Restart Your Wi-Fi Router

 - 2. Power Cycle Your Router

 - 3. Restart Your PS5

 - 4. Check PlayStation Network Status

 - 6. Place Both The PS5 and Router Closer

 - 8. Change DNS Address on PS5

 - 9. Try Connecting an Ethernet Cable to PS5 and Router